dredwardhyde/gc-articles/marking-roots.md

 Even the beginning of GC cycle - process of marking roots - is quite complicated.
 Most of the time, people prefer to barely mention this fact while talking about garbage collectors in Hotspot.
 Its designers and implementors decided to make some steps described above at global safepoint.
 And *duration* of this steps (and so is safepoint, without additional steps not related to garbage collection) greatly depends on your code style and structure of your application.
 More threads and higher average depth of execution stacks, more local variables - will make global safepoint considerably longer.
 In enterprise deployments, those numbers are easily achievable - all applications on a server like Wildfly share same heap and could have up to 1000 threads with average depth of 20-40 frames.

-For example, on the following OpenJDK:
+For example, on the following OpenJDK release:
 ```sh
 openjdk version "1.8.0-internal"
 OpenJDK Runtime Environment (build 1.8.0-internal-_2019_07_14_21_46-b00)
 OpenJDK 64-Bit Server VM (build 25.71-b00, mixed mode)
 ```
-and JVM options:
+and those JVM options:
 ```sh
 -XX:+UseShenandoahGC -verbose:gc -Xms512m -Xmx2048m
 ```
-And on single Wildfly 10.1 instance with 4 idle applications running - 304 Java threads total
+and single Wildfly 10.1 instance with 4 applications running - 304 Java threads total
-and average execution stack depth around 20 frames, I've got quite interesting results:
+and average execution stack depth around 20 frames, I've got those results:

 Trigger: Time since last GC (300001 ms) is larger than guaranteed interval (300000 ms)
 \[Concurrent reset 1222M->1222M(1678M), 2.952 ms]